padpadpadpad/nlsLoop/README.md

 nlsLoop
 -------

-Tools expanding the non-linear regression method nls and nlsList from nlme.
+Tools for expanding the non-linear regression method nls and nlsList from nlme.

 ### Issues and suggestions